 - Field studies programs combine theme-based coursework with practical experience.

 - Traditional study abroad programs feature special courses for international students, sometimes in combination with local university courses.

 - Direct-enrollment programs allow you to take all of your courses alongside your peers from the host country.

 - Explore possibilities.
 Check out the list of more than 150 approved programs on our website.
 Come to info sessions and other events offered by the McCulloch Center.
 Visit the McCulloch Center (108 Dwight Hall) for general resources.

 - Tap the wisdom of others.
-Talk with your advisor about how to integrate study abroad into your program here.
+Talk with your major advisor about how to integrate study abroad into your program here and how credit may count toward your major.
 Ask language or area studies faculty for advice about programs in the regions they know well.
-Talk with other students who have studied abroad.
-Read evaluations from previous students (evaluations submitted from fall 2012 onward are available on-line; older evaluations are on file in the McCulloch Center Lounge).
+Talk with other students who have studied abroad and read their on-line evaluations.